 GK: What happened in Germany near the end of the 19th Century was more radical in many ways because of their sheer numbers, the nudity and creation of what later became known as psychedelic art, and yes, their American descendants like the California Nature Boys were certainly revolutionaries just by living their lives as they did… Eden Ahbez once told Gypsy Boots, as they were enjoying the rocks and granite pools of Tahquitz Canyon back in the 1940s, “Someday there will be a million beards.”
 He certainly was right about that prediction.

 BC: Ha!
 So true.
 But I guess what I’m getting at is: Just how much were the Germans who came before Ahbez influenced by thinkers such as Nietzsche and Matisse, themselves looking for a primitivism beyond the general vogue of “going native”?
 I mean, these guys felt trapped by the dominant haute bourgeoisie lifestyle.
 Trapped might even be too light of a word.
 They were looking to re-discover the wildman in all of us.
 Would the Germans who came to Southern California have been armed with the same ideology?
 That civilization is insane?
-We think of that as being something very strongly played out during the 1960s, but it seems that paganism and primitivism were already in the air at the turn of the 20th Century.
+We think of that as being something very strongly played out during the 1960s, but it seems that esoteric spirituality, neo-paganism, eastern mysticism, and primitivism were already in the air at the turn of the 20th Century.

 GK: Yes this is very true, and Hermann Hesse, who probably outsold Tolkien in the 1960s, was heavily influenced by Nietzsche and German romanticism.
 The wildman theme was later acted out by Doors singer Jim Morrison, who instead of asking for a car after his high school graduation, wanted The Complete Works of Nietzsche.